jamesrharwood/thesis/chapters/10_pilot/_notes/_aims.md

 On reflection I'm deciding against this.
 Doing a quantitative comparison would require a much higher sample size.
 We could embed a qualitative assessment as part of it.
 But I suspect this could be better to do _next_, perhaps as a kinda "phase 1" randomised study, in preparation for a "phase 2" randomised study where we actually deploy a new website version and look at impact on reporting in a real journal.

     * Is there sufficient grounds to believe that our modified intervention will be better than existing?
-    * E.g. Compare 5 second test performance between old and new site
+    * E.g., Compare 5 second test performance between old and new site
     * Could use [Microsoft Desirability Toolkit](https://www.nngroup.com/articles/desirability-reaction-words/), here is a [case study](https://dl.acm.org/doi/epdf/10.1145/1753846.1754217)
     * Could record videos if we face objections from RG developers
     * could embed qualitative info into a randomised evaluation of: